cmda-minor-web/web-app-from-scratch-2122/course/week-2.md

 ### Design the interface

 1. Investigate API
-2. Sketch Userflow
+2. Sketch Userflow in a Wireflow
-3. Sketch Breakdown-graph
+3. Sketch Breakdown-graph: break the wireflow down in HTML, CSS and JS.

 ### Resources